 Here, students gain invaluable on-the-job experience through internships and job shadowing, while earning dual class credit (credits apply to both high school and college graduation requirements).
 Once graduated from high school, students can earn a bachelor’s degree in just two years instead of four.

 With an average salary between $73,000 and $99,000 per year, students may choose to become elementary or secondary school teachers, special education teachers, or school administrators.

 Jobs in health care are projected to grow 16 percent from 2020 to 2030, much faster than the average occupation.
 To help fill the expected 2.6 million new jobs, students can choose the Health and Wellness Pathway, a no-cost opportunity for students to graduate from WCPA with an associate degree in Public Health from Bakersfield College.

 Classes and internships count toward students’ high school and college degrees.
 Once graduated from high school, Health and Wellness Pathway students can earn their bachelor’s degree in just two years.

 With salaries ranging from $57,000 to $123,000 per year, graduates can pursue careers as a health coach, science writer or editor, environmental scientist, health services manager, or public health investigator.

 By taking part in our Industrial Automation Pathway, Shafter High School students can get a job right out of high school working in high-tech factories earning a starting pay of $17 to $19 per hour.

-Students who enroll in one Bakersfield College course—free of charge—will earn a certificate in Industrial Automation in just two years.
+Students who enroll in one Bakersfield College course per semester their junior and senior year of high school will earn a certificate in Industrial Automation in just two years, free of charge.
 Potential career options include working as a maintenance mechanic, automation specialist, or industrial technician.